Haru1O1/Haru1O1.github.io/_posts/2025-01-20-Learning_HTML_Day9_10.md

     - 300 range
         - Redirecting the request
     - 400 range
-        - Client-Side Error occured
+        - Client-Side Error occurred
         - Ex:
-            - 400 -> Client made a bad request
+            - 400 ->The  Client made a bad request
-                - Like mising a required parameter
+                - Like missing a required parameter
             - 401 -> Client is not authorized
                 - Like the client is not signed in
             - 403 -> Client is forbidden to access this information